Gaussian beams and caustic avoidance in gravitational optics: Gaussian beams

 \subsection{The principal curvatures and the widths}

-We know from Section~\ref{sec:Wavefront curvature matrix and its Riccati evolution equation} that for light bundles whose deviation vector is in orthogonal correspondence with its propagation vector, the principal curvatures of the wavefront are found through the eigenvalues of a real curvature matrix, $\boldsymbol{\Gamma}$.
+Recall from Section \ref{sec:Wavefront curvature matrix and its Riccati evolution equation} that for light bundles whose deviation vector is in orthogonal correspondence with its propagation vector, the principal curvatures of the wavefront are found through the eigenvalues of a real curvature matrix, $\boldsymbol{\Gamma}$.
 The wavefront, in that case, is defined by a surface which represents \textit{both} the constant phase \textit{and} the constant amplitude surfaces of a wave field.
-For the Gaussian beams, the situation is different.
+For Gaussian beams, the situation is different.
 Namely, the constant amplitude and the constant phase surfaces do not coincide.
 Accordingly, we need to define both the principal curvatures and the widths in order to characterize the geometry of the beam.
 This requires the simultaneous diagonalization of the real part, $\mathbf{\Gamma_R}$, and the imaginary part, $\mathbf{\Gamma_I}$, of the complex curvature matrix, $\mathbf{\Gamma}$.
-Essentially, we are looking for a non--singular, real transformation that takes the Sachs basis into a possibly non--orthonormal basis with respect to which the curvature matrix, $\mathbf{\Gamma}$, is diagonalized.
+Essentially, we are looking for a non-singular, real transformation that takes the Sachs basis into a possibly non-orthonormal basis with respect to which the curvature matrix, $\mathbf{\Gamma}$, is diagonalized.
 We require this in order for the principal curvatures and the widths to be consistently defined.

-Simultaneous diagonalization of two real matrices is not a trivial problem in mathematics.
+Simultaneous diagonalization of two real matrices is not a trivial problem.
 However, if those two matrices are symmetric and at least one of the matrices is positive definite, then the simultaneous diagonalization is possible \cite{Hildebrand:1952}.
-In Section~\ref{sec:On the complex wavefront curvature}, we mentioned that in order to have a well defined Gaussian beam, both $\mathbf{\Gamma_R}$ and $\mathbf{\Gamma_I}$ have to be symmetric.
+In Section \ref{sec:On the complex wavefront curvature}, we mentioned that in order to have a well defined Gaussian beam, both $\mathbf{\Gamma_R}$ and $\mathbf{\Gamma_I}$ have to be symmetric.
 In addition, $\mathbf{\Gamma_I}$ has to be positive definite.
 Thus, diagonalization of $\mathbf{\Gamma}$ is possible.